dpwiese/personal-website/content/posts/adaptive-mimo-python.md

   \end{bmatrix}
 \end{equation*}

-From this it is clear that the high frequeny gain satisfies the sign-definiteness condition.
+From this it is clear that the high frequency gain satisfies the sign-definiteness condition.
 Note again that the particular values that arose from $E$ were not so important to satisfy this condition, and that it was the diagonality of $H_{p}(s)$ that gave $K_{p}$ this simple structure.

 ## Select the Reference Model